-- 1. Place the vehicle on level floor. - Chock the wheels.
+- 1. Place the vehicle on level floor and set the parking brake. - 2.
+Chock the wheels.

 DO NOT USE A TORCH ON AXLE COLLAR FASTENERS OR ANY OTHER PART OF THE STEERTEK NXT HIGH CAPACITY STEER AXLE SYSTEM.
 THE USE OF A TORCH CAN CAUSE DAMAGE TO CERTAIN STEERTEK NXT COMPONENTS THAT CAN RESULT IN THE LOSS OF VEHICLE CONTROL AND POSSIBLE PERSONAL INJURY OR PROPERTY DAMAGE.